fsichetti/nice-meshes/README.md

     - *3d*: Each vertex is displaced in 3D space.
     - *normal*: Each vertex is displaced along its normal direction.
     - *tangential*: Each vertex is displaced along a direction on its tangent plane.
+- **borderVariance**: Only relevant to random Bézier patches.
+How far the border vertices can deviate from their starting position on the line connecting two corner vertices.
+- **innerVariance**: Only relevant to random Bézier patches.
+How far the inner vertices can deviate from their starting position.
+- **sampling**: Only relevant to random Bézier patches.
+If the path to an OBJ file containing a meshed \[0,1\] XY plane is specified, the sampling of the Bézier patch is done by copying the topology of the provided plane.
+The Z coordinate, if present is ignored.
+If this parameter is not provided, a regular sampling is performed.
 - **seed**: Sets the seed for the random number generator.
 Defaults to empty, which tells the program to generate a seed from system time.
 Only relevant to random Bézier patches, since the other options do not use RNG.
 - **repeat**: Used for batch generation of random surfaces.
 Controls how many times the generation is executed.
 The names of the resulting meshes are obtained by appending a number to the base name specified in the **name** field.
 If **mode** is set to "interactive", **repeat** is ignored.
 Defaults to 1.
-- **borderVariance**: Only relevant to random Bézier patches.
-How far the border vertices can deviate from their starting position on the line connecting two corner vertices.
-- **innerVariance**: Only relevant to random Bézier patches.
-How far the inner vertices can deviate from their starting position.
-- **sampling**: Only relevant to random Bézier patches.
-If the path to an OBJ file containing a meshed \[0,1\] XY plane is specified, the sampling of the Bézier patch is done by copying the topology of the provided plane.
-The Z coordinate, if present is ignored.
-If this parameter is not provided, a regular sampling is performed.
+- **outFolder**: Path to the folder where the exported meshes should be saved.
+The folder must exist.
+Defaults to the current folder.

 ## Keyboard shortcuts
 add list